Jitugandhare/Insta/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](Jitu gandhare) file for details.
+See the [LICENSE](LICENSE) file for details.

+---

+### 👨‍💻 Developer
+**Jitu Gandhare**

+Feel free to explore the live application and contribute to the project!